CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

                 "meal allowances, equipment purchases, and financial procedures.
 Provide " "specific amounts, policies, and actionable guidance.\n\n"
-                "When provided CONTEXT, prefer it as the primary source. " "If the user asks to create a ticket (phrases like \"create a ticket\", \"submit a reimbursement request\", \"open a support ticket\"), output a structured block starting with:\n"
+                "When provided CONTEXT, prefer it as the primary source. " "If the user asks to create a ticket (phrases like \"create a ticket\", " "\"submit a reimbursement request\", \"open a support ticket\"), you MUST:\n" "1.
+Output ONLY a structured block in the exact format below.\n" "2.
+Do NOT add explanations or conversational text.\n" "3.
+Do NOT omit any relevant details provided by the user.\n\n"

+                "FORMAT:\n"
                 "CREATE_TICKET\n"
                 "Subject: <one-line subject>\n"
                 "Body: <detailed description>\n"
                 "Tags: tag1,tag2 (optional)\n"
                 "Email: user@example.com (optional)\n"
-                "Name: John Doe (optional)\n"
+                "Name: John Doe (optional)\n\n"

-                "Return only the CREATE_TICKET block when requesting a ticket; do not call any APIs yourself."
+                "Return ONLY the CREATE_TICKET block.
+Do not call any APIs yourself."
                 )
             )